 I'm intensely into wildlife photography and passionate about wildlife conservation.
 I'm ambitious.
 I contradict myself continuously.
 I own far too many books and my bedroom is beginning to look like a rainforest for plants.
 One day I hope to own a big sail boat, possibly discovering new and distant lands.

-My hair varies between a variety of dark brunettes, blacks, reds and purples.
-I am a natural blonde.
-My eyes are blue, with green edges and amber flecks.
 I once cycled home a bit drunk after a night out, at 2am, on an old fashioned bicycle with a basket, dressed up in an alligator suit.
 I love cake.

 A lot of things make me want to dance about in my pants in glee:

 Being plugged into music and leaving the world behind.
 Plants.
 Especially succulents and cacti.
 Food.
 Especially Italian and Japanese.
 Cake.
 The colours green, blue and yellow.
 Other colours too.
 Theme parks.
 Especially the roller coaster bit.
 Successful conservation projects.
 Going to places other people haven't been.
 Working abroad.
 Finding pretty rocks on beaches.
 The ocean.
 My unloving and socially awkward cat.
 Every animal known to man.
 Except wasps.
 And fleas.
 The winter months.
 Especially February.
 My birthday.
 However this is changing.
 I'm getting old now.
 Numerous other things.
 We'll defo be here all day.